-From the vine-clad privacy screen to a small patch of lawn for play, ample storage (in the benches!) and a three-seasons of interest center garden designed in a Prairie-style theme (as seen in the swathes of grasses alongside perennials that have a strong structure) there’s not a missed opportunity here.
+From the vine-clad privacy screen to a small patch of lawn for play and ample storage (in the benches!).
+Plus a three-seasons of interest center garden designed in a Prairie-style theme.
+(As seen in the swathes of grasses alongside perennials that have a strong structure.)
+There’s not a missed opportunity here.
 Even under the stairs, there’s a small garden.
-The only color allowed here is clean, fresh white and foliage is limited to light colors that make an effective counterpoint to the dark tones of the Ipe wood fence.
+The only color allowed here is clean, fresh white.
+Foliage is limited to light colors that make an effective counterpoint to the dark tones of the Ipe wood fence.
 Wondering about the unusual arrow-shaped patio?
 It points to the Statue of Liberty visible beyond the tree line.
 Note to self: little details make the difference!

-Accessed by stairs from the residence, this romantic garden wascleverly designedso that every square inch does more then just one thing.
+Accessed by stairs from the residence, this romantic garden was cleverly designed.
+This was in order for every square inch to do more then just one thing.
 Every spot shines at least twice a year.

-In the center bed, flowering bulbs kick off spring followed by Abyssinian gladiolus (KATRINA® African Irisis a good water wise substitute) and grasses and perennials that bloom through fall.
+In the center bed, flowering bulbs kick off spring followed by Abyssinian gladiolus.
+(KATRINA® African Iris is a good water wise substitute).
+Plus grasses and perennials that bloom through fall.
 The wire fence in the back was underplanted with Sweet Autumn clematis which provides privacy along with a sweet scent.
 Tucked under the stairs are tough perennials that bloom for months.

 While dormant here, this bed is filled with frothy ornamental grasses that bloom summer into fall.
-Strategically planted to take advantage of evening western light which illuminates these grasses, the effect is that of a soft, hovering cloud.
+Strategically planted to take advantage of evening western light.
+This illuminates these grasses, the effect is that of a soft, hovering cloud.

-While it’s always tempting to use loads of color, limiting the palette in a small space allows the eye to see rich textures without the distraction of multiple hues.
+- It's always tempting to use loads of color.
+However, limiting the palette in small spaces allows the eye to see rich textures without the distraction of multiple hues.

-Even in a small bed such as this center one, it's possible to get big impact by creating layers with plants.
-Here, taller grasses (feather reed and switchgrass) were underplanted with shorter ones, and perennials (white catmint and sea holly) act as a mid-level filler.
+- Even in small beds such as this center one, it's possible to get big impact by creating layers with plants.
+Here, taller grasses (feather reed and switchgrass) were underplanted with shorter ones.
+Perennials (white catmint and sea holly) act as a mid-level filler.